 You should address the following points on your appeal form:

 - State clearly the decision you are appealing against.
-If possible, you should attach a copy of the letter you have received from your School notifying you of the decision of the Board of Examiners (the decision you are appealing).
+For FSAC appeals, you should attach a copy of the decision you are appealing (e.g. a Board of Examiners letter).

 - What are your grounds for appeal?
-Make sure that you tick the appropriate box.
+Make sure that you tick the appropriate box(es).

 - Give a summary of any issues that you believe may have impacted on your progression or academic outcome and clearly detail how you believe you meet the ground(s) of appeal.

-- Did you encounter exceptional circumstances?
+- Did you encounter any exceptional circumstances?
 If so, what are they?

 - Did you inform the School of these circumstances?
 Do you have any emails/correspondence to support this?
 Did you submit an Exceptional Circumstances application?
 If not, why did you not do so?
 You should attach copies of any relevant documents.